|

 that’s go and join the Navy’.
 It’s the most glorious farcical situation,

-in the best tradition of Rossini and operetta, Charlie’s Aunt and But thinly disguised – or not
+in the best tradition of Rossini and operetta, Charlie’s Aunt and Whitehall farce – or Rowan Atkinson’s

 - under an oily cap as ‘Ed’, Humerfelt was winning, funny, touching.